GordonHoklinder/hyppo/README.md

 - `temperature`: The initial temperature.
 Default `1.0`.
 - `magic`: Determines the standard deviation of a change when mutating a non-string variable.
 The deviation is computed as `magic` times the range of the variable.

-TODO: By default simulated annealing starts with a random value for each variable.
+By default simulated annealing starts with a random value for each variable.
 You can override this by passing a `default` in variable specification.

 ### Examples